syncfusion-content/ej2-grid-docs/ej2-javascript/grid/style-and-appearance/header.md

 domainurl: ##DomainURL##
 ---

-# Header in ##Platform_Name## Grid component
+# Header in ##Platform_Name## Grid control

-You can customize the appearance of the header elements in the Syncfusion ##Platform_Name## Grid component using CSS.
+You can customize the appearance of the header elements in the Syncfusion ##Platform_Name## Grid control using CSS.
 Here are examples of how to customize the Grid header, header cell, and header cell div element.

 ## Customizing the grid header